-To aid the administrators in deployment, each of the following topics are laid out in the order they should be considered to set-up Aras Innovator multi-lingual, multi-locale use case.
+To aid the administrators in deployment, each of the following topics are laid out in the order they should be considered when setting up an Aras Innovator multi-lingual, multi-locale use case.

 2.1 Server Culture Code

 The first step in setting up your server is to set the culture code for the web server.